 10. Language

-In writing, language is the tone, mood, word choice, sentence structure, and unique author’s voice that pulls the story together.
-Some writers, like Ernest Hemingway, are famous for short, clean lines with simple words and no ornamentation.
-Others, like Joanne Harris, favor more languid sentences full of delicate flowering words and sensual imagery.
+In writing, language is the tone, mood, word choices, sentence structure, and unique author’s voice that pulls the story together.
+Some authors, like Ernest Hemingway, are famous for short, clean lines with simple words and no ornamentation.
+Others, like Joanne Harris, favour more languid sentences full of delicate flowering words and sensual imagery.
 Edgar Allen Poe is famous for his dark, velvety vocabulary that brings to mind gothic castles and stormy nights, while writers like Jane Austen use light, approachable sentences peppered with sardonic undertones that go on for half a page.
-In this way, language and voice becomes a hallmark element of a story.

-When writing your story using these elements, think about the mood and images you want to convey with each given scene.
-Then see if you can choose the lengths of your sentences and the types of words you use to match.
+When exploring language, think about the mood and images you want to convey with each scene.
+Then see if you can choose the lengths of your sentences and the types of words to match.

 To learn more about using unique, beautiful language in your writing, have a look at our lesson on developing your writer’s voice.